 Produced in more than 70 countries, coffee is the most loved beverage around the world, with over 400 billion cups consumed each year.
-The US alone has around 150 daily coffee drinkers.
 The origin of the beverage can be traced down to the discovery of the ‘coffee berry’ in Ethiopia, back in 850.
 It has come a long way since then.
 Coffee is no longer just a strong, boiling hot drink that it was some hundreds of years ago.

 Now you can enjoy a treasure trove of different varieties in coffee drinks.
 Different people prefer different coffee flavors and there is a huge variety to cater to all tastes.
 From milk-based to ice cream based and from sweet to bitter, the options are endless.
 Let’s have a look at some of the most popular coffee drinks and how they are prepared.

 Also known as a short black, the espresso has a strong and rich flavor.
 It may seem simple in appearance, but its preparation is rather hard to master.
 For a fine and authentic espresso, only fresh coffee beans should be used.
 Then the coarseness and dosage of the grinder is adjusted to get finely ground coffee.
 Tamp down the coffee to pack the grounds in the portafilter to create a dense and solid form for the water to pass through.
 The portafilter then goes into the espresso machine’s head, with your preheated cup or mug waiting underneath.
 Very hot and high pressure water is then forced through the finely ground compacted coffee, creating a syrup like beverage that starts out very dark and then turns into a rich, golden brown foam (the crema) at the top.

 Preparing espresso at home may be a good idea if you’re an espresso lover.
 However, this may require specialized equipment that is usually considered a restaurant or cafe worthy investment.